forfudan/MojoMiji/src/docs/advanced/ownership.md

 Many people are not aware that their coding behavior is largely shaped or influenced by the syntax of the programming language they use.

 For example, in Rust, the default behavior of `=` operator is to transfer the ownership of a value, after which the variable become invalid.
-In order not to lose the variable, you tend to use safe pointers (in Rust, "references") more, e.g., `let b = &a` or `let b = &mut a`, even for some small structs.
+In order not to lose the variable, you tend to use safe pointers (Rust-type references) more, e.g., `let b = &a` or `let b = &mut a`, even for some small structs.
 The more you use pointers, the more you encounter compilation errors due to lifetime issues (e.g., the pointer `b` may still refer to a value that has been destroyed).

 In Mojo, the default behavior of `=` operator is to copy the value, which is safe and simple.
 You do not need to use safe pointers because they are also more verbose compared to Rust, e.g., `var b = Pointer(to=a)`.
 Since most of the the values are copied by default, you encounter less compilation errors due to ownership issues.
 However, you may unconsciously make a lot of copies of big objects that are not necessary, which leads to performance issues.